SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/01-NgModule.md

 An Angular module is a deployment **subset** of your whole Angular application.

-**NgModules** help us organize our code into blocks that work as a singular unit.
+It can help us organize our code into blocks that work as a singular unit.

+Modules are created with the `@NgModule()` decorator.

 You can inject them into **other modules** or components.

-This is how the main `app.module.ts` looks.
+This is how the main `app.module.ts` looks:

 ```js
 import { NgModule } from '@angular/core';